 The Great Fire of 1845

 One of the worst disasters to befall the residents of the City of Pittsburgh was the Great Fire of 1845.
 The holocaust began at approximately noon on April 10, 1845.
 It started in an icehouse on Second Avenue and spread throughout the Golden Triangle.
-By the time the flames had subsided over two-thirds of the city had burnt to the ground.
-Over 1200 buildings were destroyed, and 12,000 were left homeless.
+By the time the flames had subsided over two-thirds of the city, nearly sixty acres of real estate, had burnt to the ground, destroying 1200 buildings and leaving 12,000 homeless.
 The Monongahela Bridge (the predecessor of the modern day Smithfield Street Bridge) was reduced to ashes.
-The fire comsumed nearly sixty acres of real estate and the city suffered $12,000,000 in damages.

 The early-19th century brought rapid growth to the city of Pittsburgh.
 By 1845, it's population was over 20,000, and had swelled due to the recent construction of the Pennsylvania Canal.
 The city struggled to keep up with the increasing population, and sub-standard building practices resulted in a patchwork of large homes and businesses interspersed with rows of tightly packed wooden structures that housed the largely immigrant labor force.